Guinea Pig Chewing Material & Chewing Wood in the Guinea Pig Webshop

 ✔ Fruit tree wood: such as apple or pear, suitable as a natural gnawing structure.

-✔ Birch, hazel, and other branches: nice as extra material to explore and nibble on.
+✔ Birch, beech, and hazelnut: sturdy materials to explore and nibble on.

 ✔ Spicy stems and roots: provide aroma, texture, and a natural snacking experience.